fire-wally/firewallydotnet-hugo/content/post/mastodon-client-accessibility-comparison.md

 	}
 </style>

-There's been a significant growth in the number of available [Mastodon](https://joinmastodon.org/) apps for iOS in the past few months, with newcomers like Mast and Toot! joining more mature apps like Amaroq and Tootdon, resulting in quite a few choices for iPhone-having Mastodon users.
+There's been significant growth in the number of available [Mastodon](https://joinmastodon.org/) apps for iOS in the past few months, with newcomers like Mast and Toot! joining more mature apps like Amaroq and Tootdon, resulting in quite a few choices for iPhone-having Mastodon users.
 I'm excited to see this diversity of choices and approaches to client apps - it reminds me of the time when Twitter still embraced 3rd-party apps and we saw a great deal of [innovation](https://daringfireball.net/2009/04/twitter_clients_playground) in what a social media app can do.

 One of the first questions I have about a new iOS Mastodon app is whether it supports common accessibility features.
 Mastodon has set a new high bar, both technically and culturally, for a social network that is accessible by all types of people, and I think the ecosystem of client apps should continue to push that boundary forward.
-Though my vision is correctible to 20-20 using a common [accessibility device](https://en.wikipedia.org/wiki/Glasses), my [home instance](https://mspsocial.net/) and the wider Fediverse both have strong norms around accessibilty for blind and low-vision users (as well as other disabilities) and I want a Mastodon app that helps me be a good citizen on the platform.
+Though my vision is correctible to 20-20 using an inexpensive [accessibility device](https://en.wikipedia.org/wiki/Glasses), my [home instance](https://mspsocial.net/) and the wider Fediverse both have strong norms around accessibilty for blind and low-vision users (as well as other disabilities) and I want a Mastodon app that helps me be a good citizen on the platform.

 To that end, I tested all of the popular iOS Mastodon apps for support of a number of important accessibility features.
 My findings are replicated in the chart below.
 I'm in the beta testing program for a few of these apps, so if you see a "Yes", it could mean that the feature is coming soon in a not-yet-released version.